teamsmartworld/teamsmartworld/README.md

 # 💻 Welcome! 👋 Hello!
 I'm Mbiydzenyuy David WANTANGWA

 ###
 A passionate **Software Developer** and **Full Stack Developer** who loves crafting efficient, scalable, and user-friendly web applications.
-I’m driven by the art of problem-solving and constantly exploring new technologies to build innovative solutions with various teams.
+I’m driven by the art of problem-solving and constantly exploring new technologies to build innovative solutions.
+I enjoy working with diverse teams.

 ---